How to short sell stocks

-Short selling is a strategy that can be used to take advantage of share prices that are expected to decline.
-There are a variety of methods that can be used but there are risks involved in the practice too.
-This makes it important to know how to short sell stocks and which instrument is best suited to your aims.
+Short selling is used to take advantage of share prices that are expected to decline.
+There are a range of ways to short a stock, so it is important to understand how to short sell and which method is best for you.

 With conventional investing, you would buy shares that you believe have a positive outlook and the potential for growth – this is known as ‘going long’ or taking a long position.
 When you short sell or ‘short’ stocks, you’re looking to do the exact opposite.
 Short sellers identify shares or markets that they think might be poised for a downswing.